DaBlincx/meme-video-gen/README.md

 I haven't tried following redirects using requests/urllib, so I just used playwright because it's easier.

 Also I just checked the website code and it seems like the video links are generated using JavaScript, so requests/urllib wouldn't work.

-### Will you fix whatever happens when I set MaxDownloads to 0 or below?

-No.

 ### Why is the script so bad?